André Charles Biéler: Professor

 In 1936 Biéler became a professor of art at Queen's University in Kingston, Ontario.

 Biéler organized the first conference of Canadian artists in 1941.

 This led to the foundation of the Federation of Canadian Artists, of which Biéler was the first president.

 Biéler taught at the Banff School of Fine Arts in the summers of 1940, 1947, 1949 and 1952.

 In 1953-54 he took a one-year sabbatical from Queen's to study and paint in Europe.

 Biéler provided impetus that led to the formation of the Canada Council in 1957.

-He was also the main organizer of the Agnes Etherington Art Centre in Kingston in 1957, and was its first director.
+He was also the main organizer of the Agnes Etherington Art Centre in Kingston in 1957, and was its first director, assisted by curator Frances K. Smith.

 He returned to Europe to travel and paint in the summer of 1959.

 Biéler retired from Queens University in 1963.

 With more freedom to travel, he visited Mexico in 1964, 1966, and 1972.

 Biéler belonged to the Canadian Group of Painters and the Royal Canadian Academy of Arts.

 He developed a pneumatic relief printing press, and formed a company that ran the press.

 In 1957 he received the J. W. L. Forster Award from the Ontario Society of Artists.

 He was awarded the Canadian Centennial Medal and an honorary doctorate, and in 1987 was made a member of the Order of Canada.

 André Charles Biéler died in Kingston, Ontario on 1 December 1989.

 He was survived by his wife Jeannette and four children.

 His son, Ted Biéler, became a well-known sculptor.

 Work

 Style

-Biéler's style was closer to that of contemporary French painters, in particular to the "School of Paris," then to Canadian movements.
+Biéler's style was closer to that of contemporary French painters, in particular to the "School of Paris," than to Canadian movements.

 His early work shows the influence of his uncle Ernest, with the close attention to line and form essential for stained glass and mosaic work.

 His later paintings, prints, sculptures and murals treat traditional subjects in a modernist style.
 He made lively genre pictures of life in rural Quebec, showing figures working in groups or gathering around churches, in harmony with the landscape.